ZimNovich/mxn-jsx-transpiler/README.md

 - ~6.1kb size
 - ~2.5kb minified + gzipped

+## What is transpiler?

+> Transpiling is a specific term for taking source code written in one language and transforming into another language that has a similar level of abstraction.

 > Transpilers are also known as source-to-source compilers.
 They take in a source code file and convert it to another source code file in some other language or a different version of the same language.

 ## Usage